LLNL/scraper/README.md

 # Scraper

-Scraper is a tool for scraping and visualizing open source data from GitHub.
+Scraper is a tool for scraping and visualizing open source data from various code hosting platforms, such as: GitHub.com, GitHub Enterprise, GitLab.com, hosted GitLab, and Bitbucket Server.

 ## Getting Started: Code.gov